-An eligible recipient should directly contact one of the Whistleblower Protection Officers identified in section 6 of this policy,
+An eligible recipient should directly contact one of the Whistleblower Protection Officers identified this policy or through Your Call, Goldwind's independent external disclosure service.

 Disclosures are most useful when they include key information that offers actionable insight.
 Disclosures should include as much of the following information as possible if known by the person reporting the misconduct: